skalyaanamoorthy/PSLMs/README.md

 ### Docker Setup
 ℹ️ **This section is the easiest option for running inference and completely reproducing the analyses.**

-⚠️⏬ **If you are only interested in demoing notebooks, proceed to General Setup section.**
+⚠️⏬ **If you are only interested in demoing notebooks, skip to the General Setup section.**

 1. Clone the repository:
 ```